Anwaribra/Real-time-Forex-Data-Pipeline/README.md

 ## Real-time Data Pipeline Project

 ###  Project Overview
-This project is a **Real-time & Historical Data Pipeline** designed to fetch currency exchange rates from the **Alpha Vantage API**, transform the data into structured formats, and prepare it for analysis.
+This project is a **Real-time & Historical Data Pipeline** designed to fetch currency exchange rates from the [**Alpha Vantage API**](https://www.alphavantage.co), transform the data into structured formats, and prepare it for analysis.
 The pipeline follows the ETL (Extract, Transform, Load) process.

----

 ##  Structure
 ```plaintext